 As a general surgeon Dr. Goddard was privileged to work in various centers across Canada including the Canadian North which provided opportunities to serve many remote populations and stimulated his interest in the surgical management of various abdominal and soft tissue pain problems.

-He brings a wealth of experience in practice management and has taken on leadership roles at CHANGEpain as Director of Devices and Systems and as the Director and Clinical lead for the development of a novel perioperative pain management program involving prevention, pre-habilitation, early post-op recovery and post-surgical rehabilitation.
+He brings a wealth of experience in practice management and has taken on the leadership role at CHANGEpain as the Clinical lead for the development of our Perioperative Pain Management Program involving prevention, pre-habilitation, early post-op recovery and post-surgical rehabilitation.